typelead/eta-examples/3-spark/README.md

 ## Running

+Note: This example expects a `README.md` in the directory that the command is run, as that is the input file.

 - Let `SPARK_HOME` refer to the directory which contains your `Spark` installation.
 - Let `EXAMPLE_HOME` refer to the absolute path to this directory.